Top Lawn Mower Maintenance Tips From Lawn Doctor

-Lawn Doctor’s Lawn Mower Maintenance Service can help you winterize your mower.
-Proper service will ensure that your lawn mower is stored safely and ready to go for when mowing season begins in the spring.
+- Lawn Doctor’s Lawn Mower Maintenance Service can assist you in winterizing your lawn mower.
+Proper mower service can ensure your mower is safely stored and it is ready for spring mowing season.

 Lawn Mower Maintenance Tips: Fuel Storage

 - Only use approved containers for storage when storing lawn mower fuel.
 Don’t use jars or bottles.
 Clearly label your containers of fuel to avoid any confusion.

 - If there is still some fuel in the lawn mower when you are ready to store it away for the winter, guard against carburetor clogs by adding a fuel stabilizer.
 Once you have added the stabilizer, let the engine run five minutes so the fuel can circulate throughout the mower’s fuel system.

 Lawn Mower Troubleshooting

 If it is difficult to start your mower, you could have a damaged or dirty spark plug.
 Read the owner’s manual for details on how to inspect and change the spark plug.
 Or contact Lawn Doctor to schedule lawn mower maintenance.
 Annually replacing the mower’s spark plug is a good way to ensure effective starts.

 Gasoline’s shelf life is around one month.
 Old gas could clog up the carburetor.
 If it has been more than one month since the last time your mowed the grass, get new gas.